hungngo04/ARLiveStreamming/README.md

+# About the project
+This project enables streamers to broadcast their camera feed directly into the viewer's augmented reality (AR) scene, utilizing WebXR and JavaScript.

 # Project Setup Instructions

 This document provides instructions for setting up and running the project on both the server and client sides.